Are you in Canada? Click here to proceed to the HK Canada website.

 • An updated suite of online instructor and student ancillaries to support the text

-• New interactive lab activities delivered online through HKPropel
+• New interactive art and table activities that aid with identifying bones and muscles and learning muscle actions, delivered online through HKPropel

 • More diverse dance styles addressed throughout the book and represented in photographs

 The instructor guide features a sample syllabus and course outline, chapter outlines, lab assignments, and sample tests.
-A presentation package provides expanded chapter slides with more in-depth texts and additional graphics, now in color, that reinforce each chapter’s key points.
+An expanded presentation package provides more PowerPoint slides and additional graphics, now in color, that reinforce each chapter’s key points.
+In this edition, the number of slides has increased from 285 to more than 600, and the presentation package now contains over 100 photos.

-Through HKPropel, students have access to interactive Understanding Check activities, flash cards, practice quizzes, and 19 video clips that demonstrate technique and offer correction guidance.
+Through HKPropel, students have access to interactive Understanding Check activities, flash cards, practice quizzes with automatic feedback, and 19 video clips that demonstrate technique and offer correction guidance.

 The final chapter is revised to provide a summary and applications, including more practical content in the form of summary figures or tables for bones, joints, muscle actions, and alignment evaluation, as well as sample mat exercises for dance conditioning.
 And throughout the book, Clippinger has updated content to simplify, add more practical material, and share best practices for injury prevention and rehabilitation.